Nataso08/Nataso08/README.md

 ### Projects
 - 🏅 I usually take part to many IT and technical competions.
-- 🤖 I'm in the school robotic team (FLL & FTC), in witch I'm a developer.
+- 🤖 I'm in the school robotic team (FLL & FTC), in which I'm a developer.

 ## 🛠️ My Skills
 ### Programming Languages